-San Diego-based DataSite is preparing to open its 60,000-square-foot data center Sunday in a former Hewlett-Packard center in Boise.
+San Diego-based DataSite is preparing to open its 60,000-square-foot data center in a former Hewlett-Packard data center in Boise on June 1.

 The center will be the largest in the Treasure Valley and will claim the area’s highest rating for data accessibility and power redundancy.
 DataSite has signed an anchor tenant: SEN Technologies, a Boise information-technology services provider.

-Meanwhile, two smaller data centers already in Boise, Involta and Fiberpipe Data Centers, are planning second locations far larger than their current ones.
+Two smaller data centers already in Boise, Involta and FiberPipe Data Centers, are planning second locations far larger than their current ones.

-Fiberpipe is in the permitting process for what it says will be a 70,000-square-foot center near the corner of West Emerald and West Mitchell streets.
-The company has said it plans to break ground in early June.
+Fiberpipe is in the permitting process for what it says will be a 70,000-square-foot center near the corner of West Emerald Street and West Mitchell Street.
+The company plans to break ground in early June.

 Data centers are rated on how many sources of electricity flow into the building from different loops on the grid to provide redundancy, as well as how many backup generators are on-site as a fail-safe.
-Burges said DataSite Boise's standard offering will be Tier 3, though the company also has on-site infrastructure for Tier 2 and Tier 4, the highest possible rating.
-Involta and Fiberpipe says their new centers will be rated as Tier 3.
+Burges said DataSite Boise’s standard offering will be Tier 3, though the company has separate infrastructure on site for Tier 2 as well as Tier 4, the highest possible rating.
+Involta and FiberPipe says their new centers will be rated as Tier 3.

-Involta's current center is rated at Tier 1 and Fiberpipe's Tier 2.
+Involta’s current center is rated at Tier 1 and Fiberpipe’s at Tier 2.

 While DataSite’s center on Bethel Court near West Franklin Road will be the largest in the Valley, it will be the smallest of the company’s eight centers around the country.

-Reed Disney, vice president and general manager of the Involta data centers in Boise and Tucson, Ariz., said the Cedar Rapids, Iowa, company has strategically expanded to "non-NFL cities" that lacked large data centers.
-He said Involta decided to expand in Boise despite knowing DataSite was coming to town.
-Involta has signed St. Luke's Health System as an anchor tenant for its Boise center.
-Once both Involta centers are operational, the company expects to employ about 30 people earning an average of $65,000 a year.
+Reed Disney, vice president and general manager of the Involta data centers in Boise and Tuscon, Ariz., said the Cedar Rapids, Iowa, company has strategically expanded to “non-NFL cities” that lacked large data centers.
+Involta has signed St. Luke’s Health System as an anchor tenant for its Boise center.

 Fiberpipe has not announced an anchor tenant.
 CEO and President Ken Birch did not return a call for comment.